mtazzari/OasisHurricane/README.md

 - the scaling is pretty much linear (cf. reference dashed line) for all the implementations.
 - the pure `python` implementation is, as expected, the least efficient.
-- the `numba.jit` compilation achieves a 75x speed-up when applied to the `python` implementation (`jit`), roughly the same speed-up achieved by implementations with no explicit loops (`jit-noloops`).
+- by just adding a `numba.jit` decorator (`jit` implementation) to the `python` implementation achieves a 75x speed-up, roughly in line with the speedup achieved by implementations with no explicit loops (`jit-noloops`).
-- using only numpy functions with no explicit loops achieves a very good acceleration as well (75x w.r.t. `python`), without the need of `numba.jit`.
+- using vectorized numpy functions with no explicit loops (`python-noloops` implementation) achieves a very good acceleration as well (75x w.r.t. `python`), without the need of `numba.jit`.
 - `numba.jit` with `parallel` option is further 5.7x faster than the `jit` version.
 Overall, the `jit-parallel` version is 390x faster than pure `python`.
+- enabling `fastmath`, releasing the GIL (`nogil=True`), and explicitly declaring the function signature in the `@njit()` call does not produce a definite or substantial speedup over the `jit-parallel` implementation.

 The following plot shows the speedups over the `python` implementation:
 <p align="center">